stanton26/AppDefense/labs-partner/site-recovery-lab.md

 Important Instructions for Site Recovery Exercises

 **Note:** Activating the Site Recovery add on is an operation done per SDDC, therefore only one team member per SDDC should perform this step.
+Please decide which team member will be activating site recovery.

 1. If you have not already done so log into your SDDC at <https://vmc.vmware.com/console/sddcs> and open your SDDC
 ![Screenshot](https://github-partner-lab-screenshots.s3-us-west-2.amazonaws.com/site+recovery+screenshots/1.jpg)